US probes Tesla Autopilot, steering wheels that can come off - KESQ

 At first a Tesla service center gave Patel a cost estimate of $103.96 to repair the problem.
 The service center apologized in what appear to be text messages posted on Twitter.

-When Patel wrote that he had lost faith in Tesla and asked for a refund, the service center removed the charge and wrote that Tesla doesn’t have a return policy, but he could reach out to the sales and delivery team.
+When Patel wrote that he had lost faith in Tesla and asked for a refund, the service center removed the charge.

 Patel was later given the option of keeping the car or getting it replaced with a new one.
 Patel said he chose to get a replacement.

-Patel said he’s a fan of Tesla CEO Elon Musk and has invested a large chunk of his savings in the company’s stock, which fell about 3% Wednesday.
+Patel said he’s a fan of Tesla CEO Elon Musk and has invested a large chunk of his savings in the company’s stock, which fell almost 4% Wednesday.

 “My kids were a little scared to ride in a loaner Tesla and, as a parent, we are able to restore their confidence,” Patel said.
 He said he hopes Tesla will investigate and improve its quality control “so no other family experiences what we experienced.”